 On Saturday 10th November, Liz attended this conference and hosted a discussion session on assessing social value from 13:00-13:30 in the Engine Shed ‘snug’.

-Joint submission with Siân Jones to the Built Environment Forum Scotland Consultation on Prioritisation within Built Heritage
+Also this month, Liz made a joint submission with Siân Jones to the Built Environment Forum Scotland (BEFS) Consultation on Prioritisation within Built Heritage.

 In early September, Liz joined other University of Stirling delegates in Hangzhou for the the IV Biennial Association of Critical Heritage Studies Conference.
 Prior to attending, she contributed to a ‘provocation’, co-authored with her supervisor, Siân Jones, titled Multiple methods and diverse objects: challenges in the creation of a social value ‘toolkit’ for heritage management and conservation.
 The paper took as an immediate reference point this collaborative doctoral project and was delivered by Professor Jones as part of session 101: Toolkits Across Borders.
 Liz was able to join the panel for the subsequent discussion portion of the session to answer questions about the project.